-- 5.2.17 As previously identified, construction activities would take place between 7.00 am 7.00 pm over an 18 20-month period, anticipated to be between Quarter 1 2026 Quarter 3 2027. - 5.2.18 The hours will be defined within the full CTMP, with the potential need for some extended working hours for certain activities subject to relevant agreements or for emergency works. - 5.2.19 HGV movements to/from the Bryncir Works site will be occur throughout the day and will minimise the impact during the network peak hours.
+- 5.2.17 As previously identified, construction activities would generally be carried out from Monday to Friday between 7.00 am 7.00 pm (including an hour set up and hour shut down) and 8.00 am 6.00 pm on Saturdays, over an approximate period of three years, anticipated to be between Quarter 1 2026 Quarter 2 2029, to coordinate with the wider Project.
+Critical activities such as horizontal directional drilling (HDD), cable pulling, jointing, and terminating may require 24-hour working. - 5.2.18 The hours will be defined within the full CTMP, with the potential need for some extended working hours for certain activities subject to relevant agreements or for emergency works. - 5.2.19 HGV movements to/from the Glaslyn Works site will be occur throughout the day and will minimise the impact during the network peak hours.
 In the interests of road safety and reducing possible nuisance, where required due to sensitive receptors such as schools, HGV construction traffic will be subject to a timing restriction whereby vehicles will not be able to gain access into the proposed work area or depart from the proposed work area at certain times of the day.
 This may include, for example, peak congestion times on the LRN and local school drop off/pick up times where practical.